Leisure & Events Management

 Like to know more?
 After your bachelor.

 The Leisure & Events Management programme is delivered thematically.
-The programme consist of an ‘international classroom’, which involves a mix of Dutch and non-Dutch (international) students in one classroom.
+The programme consists of an ‘international classroom’, which involves a mix of Dutch and non-Dutch (international) students in one classroom.
 The regular programme takes four years, but there is a possibility to do a 3-year programme, which is referred to as the fast track (or accelerated programme).

 The Leisure & Events Management programme is also offered in Dutch as Leisure & Events Management.
 Breda University of Applied Sciences also offers a three-year academic programme in Leisure, Bachelor of Science Leisure Studies.